 There is a phenomenon known as the “McMansion” in which there are so many overlapping volumes, mismatched elements, and shifting planes that the eye constantly jumps from place to place, with no moment to rest.

 Symmetry is a popular architectural element for a reason.
-Because of the visual harmony of symmetrical homes, they tend to be one of the most popular and appealing options on the market.
+Because of the visual harmony of symmetrical homes, they tend to be among the most popular and appealing options on the market.
 However, even if a home isn’t perfectly symmetrical, elemental balance is still essential.

 Footnote: The upper left house in the lead image of this article is a 1-story Farmhouse style home with 3 bedrooms and 2.5 baths in 1993 sq. ft.
 For more information, see Plan #142-1183.